← Research

 CREATE INDEX ON trades(timestamp DESC, symbol, price);

-2. Most selective columns first (when all equality)
+2. Most selective columns first, when all are equality.

 CREATE INDEX ON events(user_id, domain_id, event_type);